We believe that asset allocation is the most important decision that an investor must make when creating a portfolio.

 1. Credit Risk refers to the quality of the borrower and the likelihood that an investor will actually receive the expected interest and principal payments.
 Consider the difference between U.S. government bonds and corporate bonds issued by now-bankrupt Lehman Brothers.
 The government can print money to repay bonds where Lehman defaulted, stopped paying interest, and creditors are now fighting to divvy up what remains to former bondholders.

 2. Duration, or term, represents the time that you are willing to loan your funds.
 It makes sense to demand more interest on a bond that will pay back in 30 years than a bond that pays back in three months.
-Duration is a major factor in the volatility of a bond – the longer the duration, the more volatile the bond.
+Duration is a major factor in the volatility of a bond – the longer the duration, the more volatile the price of the bond.

-3. Structure refers to the timing of interest payments and principal repayment.
+3. Structure refers to the timing and variability of interest payments and principal repayment.
 A bond can earn no interest and accrue in price, pay a fixed interest rate, a floating interest rate, or even pay interest and principal back each month.
 Structure is very difficult for individual investors to analyze and can be a source of risk and return.

 All of these characteristics and others play a role in our security selection.
 As we consider various opportunities, we constantly look at the potential risks along with the possible returns for our clients.